y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 31, 2022</time> Continued with the Demographic Data Analyzer project.
+Figured out the roadblock.
+I hope to finish the last three remaining certificates by the first half of 2023.

 - <time>Dec 30, 2022</time> Continued with the Demographic Data Analyzer project.
 Sort of hit a roadblock, but I'll figure it out (hopefully).

 - <time>Dec 29, 2022</time> Continued with the Demographic Data Analyzer project.